 Well, ecommerce platforms may do all of that, but they’re also fundamentally incompatible with the multi-vendor marketplace model.
 At their core, they’re designed to do one thing: handle transactions between one seller and a pool of buyers.
 Marketplaces require platforms to process transactions for multiple vendors.

 Ultimately, building a B2B multi-vendor marketplace on top of an ecommerce platform is going to lead to scaling problems.

-Increasingly, marketplace operators are turning to Nautical.
+Increasingly, marketplace operators buying software instead of building it, and turning to Nautical.
 That’s because it’s the only end-to-end platform for companies seeking to launch — and scale — a B2B multi-vendor marketplace.
 By choosing an on-demand multi-vendor marketplace platform, operators can focus on what they do best: building buyer and seller networks — not developing software.

 Time and again, ready-made third-party tech has proven to be the best choice in the long run.
 Just look at CRM (customer relationship management) software.
 Companies used to think they needed to build their own CRM software.
 The list of failed attempts at homegrown CRM solutions is long, and it’s littered with staggering losses in the tens of millions of dollars.

 A B2B multi-vendor marketplace is where fintech, logistics, and ecommerce converge.
 With experience and expertise in each of these areas, the Nautical team has built a platform purpose-built to handle the unique needs of B2B marketplaces.

 Nautical has identified three core problems facing B2B companies as they shop around for a multi-vendor platform.